yaml2sbml-dev/paper/yaml2sbml_paper.md

 ## Command Line Interface

-`yaml2sbml` comes with a CLI, that offers SBML/PEtab conversion as well as format validation via the commands `yaml2sbml`, `yaml2petab` and `yaml2sbml_validate` respectively .
+Aside its Python API, `yaml2sbml` comes with a CLI that offers SBML/PEtab conversion as well as format validation via the commands `yaml2sbml`, `yaml2petab`, and `yaml2sbml_validate`, respectively .

 ## Model Editor